ananthan-akvs/ananthan.co/content/posts/coming-soon.md

 +++
 author = "Hugo Authors"
-title = "Markdown Syntax Guide" date = "2019-03-11"
+title = "Coming Soon"
-description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [
-    "markdown",
-    "css",
-    "html",
-]
-categories = [
+date = "2021-06-11"
-    "themes",
-    "syntax",
-]
 series = ["Themes Guide"]
 aliases = ["migrate-from-jekyl"]
 +++

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+This is just a sample.
+More Coming Soon.
 <!--more-->

 ## Headings

-The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
+We only see half'
+of People,
+of The World,
+of Ourselves.